siddharth28k/ML-Project/README.md

 # ML-Project
-Creating a service on FastAPI for ML models using the HuggingFace transformers library and converting it into V2 inference protocol.
+Creating a service on FastAPI for ML models using the HuggingFace transformers library and converting the output payload into V2 inference protocol.
+Input taken is in the format of HuggingFace and the output is in V2 inference protocol(somewhat).

 First I import the specific data formats as metadata for the desired pipelines so that it can be used dynamically.
 Then I have created a function to converts input data into v2_payload using the above mentioned metadata.
 It returns the converted payload.